-Corns are hardened areas of skin, similar to calluses.
+Corns are little round bumps consisting of thick layers of skin and are similar to calluses.
 However, corns are generally smaller, round in size and can be painful.
-Corns also tend to only form on your feet, while you can get calluses on both your hands and your feet.
+Corns also tend to only form on your feet while you can get calluses on both your hands and feet.

 Corns can be either hard or soft.
-Soft ones are usually found between your toes, as the skin there is moist - keeping them soft.
+Soft ones are usually found between your toes, as the skin is moist.

 How do you get corns?

 Both calluses and corns form when there’s friction.
-A labourer’s hands, for example, is usually filled with calluses as they develop to protect the hands.
+A labourer’s hands, for example, are usually filled with calluses as they develop to protect the hands.

-Corns form to protect the soft tissue of your feet, but unlike with calluses, the skin is sometimes inflamed and can, therefore, be painful.
-It can also be painful if the corn presses into deeper layers of skin in the foot, even if it’s not inflamed.
+Corns form to protect the soft tissue of your feet, but unlike with calluses, the skin is sometimes inflamed and can, therefore, become painful.
+It can also become sore if the corn presses into deeper layers of skin in the foot, even if it’s not inflamed.

-Furthermore, corns can develop not only from friction but also from bone pressure in a particular area of the foot.
+Furthermore, corns can develop from friction and bone pressure in a particular area of the foot.

 As a general rule, you get corns from wearing shoes that are either too small or too big.
-If the shoes squeeze your toes together (that goes for high heels as well), that can cause unnecessary friction.
-As can wearing too-tight shoes that rub against your skin in one spot, or too loose shoes that makes your feet slide inside the shoes, causing friction.
+If the shoes squeeze your toes together, that can cause unnecessary friction, as can wearing tight shoes that rub against your skin in one spot.
+Likewise, loose shoes that make your feet slide inside the shoes, causing friction, can be responsible, too.

 You can also get corns from wearing shoes that put too much pressure on one area of your foot.
 For example, high heels tend to put unnecessary pressure on different parts of your feet.

 As we grow older, the fatty tissue in our skin becomes depleted.
-This can lead to more calluses, as the feet become less padded.
+This can lead to more corns and calluses as our feet become less padded.

-Likewise, bony feet seem to be more prone to calluses.
+Likewise, bony feet seem to be more prone to corns and calluses.

 When buying shoes, don’t go shopping first thing in the morning.
-Stay on your feet for a while, so that the feet are warm and a bit more swollen - like they would be at the end of the day.
-This ensures you don’t buy too shoes that are too small.
+Stay on your feet for a while, so they're warm and a bit more swollen like they would be at the end of the day.
+This ensures you don’t buy shoes that are too small.

 Are corns contagious?

-No, corns are just thickened skin developed as a reaction to friction and/or pressure.
+No, corns are just thickened patches of skin, which have developed due to friction or pressure.
 Corns form to protect the soft tissue in your feet.

-If you develop inflammation in or around the corn and it omits any kind of discharge, then you should treat it as a wound and wash your hands after touching it.
+If you develop inflammation in or around the corn and it omits any discharge, you should treat it as a wound and wash your hands after touching it.